aej37/webs2022spring/README.md

 **Website Description**

-My website is a one that allows people who are interested in astrology and horoscope to learn and enjoy this array of information.
+My website is a one that allows people who are interested in astrology and horoscopes to learn and enjoy an array of information.
 I have pages for each zodiac sign and the user can click on theirs to see their daily, love, and career horoscopes.
 The user also gets a daily tarot card reading where they can learn about different tarots cards and see how their card will affect them for the day.
-If the user is new to astrology and wants to learn more about there are three pages that introduce them to the main signs: sun, moon and rising.
+If the user is new to astrology and wants to learn more about it, there are three pages that introduce them to the main signs: sun, moon and rising.
 They describe what each mean and how they affect the person's personality as a whole.
 Overall, this is a site for anyone who believes in the stars!

 **Website Link**: https://aej37.github.io/webs2022spring/